-- ENG 10/11 plus one course from ENG 12, 14, 15, and 16.
-ENG 15 is recommended for this option. - MTH 21 or 23 is recommended in Required Core B. - Students who have completed two years of a modern language in high school are exempt from this requirement. - Select appropriate lab course, if needed, to match lecture course. - 5 Students should see the language requirements at the senior college to which they are planning to transfer and consult with an advisor about using free elective credits to complete a two-semester modern language sequence, if needed. - Select additional free electives in consultation with Performing Arts adviser.
+- 1 ENG 110/111 plus one course from ENG 112, 114, 115, and 116.
+ENG 115 is recommended for this option. - 2 MTH 21 or 23 is recommended in Required Core B. - 3 Select appropriate lab course, if needed, to match lecture course. - Students should see the language requirements at the senior college to which they are planning to transfer and consult with an advisor about using free elective credits to complete a two-semester modern language sequence, if needed. - 5 Select additional free electives in consultation with Performing Arts adviser.